Juniper/terraform-provider-mist/internal/provider/fixtures/COMPREHENSIVE_TEST_IMPLEMENTATION_GUIDE.md

 - **Resource schema**: `/internal/{resource}/{resource}_resource_gen.go`

 #### Established Patterns
-- Follow the **EXACT SAME PATTERN** as `org_wlan_resource_test.go`
+- Follow the **EXACT SAME PATTERN** as `site_wlan_resource_test.go` for standard resources
 - Use the same test structure, provider configuration, and validation approach
-- For tests requiring real devices/data, use skip pattern like `device_gateway_cluster_resource_test.go`
+- For resources with nested site references, see the `org_inventory_resource_test.go` pattern as a specialized case

 ### Step 1: Test Structs Creation